miknab/EuclidEmulator2/README.md

 ### Sanity check
 As a next step I recommend to go through the following:

   1. enter the EuclidEmulator2 directory (root level).
-Here you should see, amongst others, a `tests` directory and a `results` directory.
-If you have just freshly built the code, the `results` directory should be empty.
+Here you should see, amongst others, a `tests` directory.
+  2. execute the command `mkdir results`
-  2. execute the command `./tests/run_test.sh`
+  3. execute the command `./tests/run_test.sh`

 You should now see some output printed to screen that provides information about the cosmologies that are being treated by EuclidEmulator2.
 As a result, the following files should now be in the `results` directory: